JorgeCastilloPrz/jorgecastilloprz.github.io/_posts/2020-11-21-jetpack-compose-effect-handlers.md

 We could divide effect handlers in two categories:

-* **Non suspended effects** 👉 E.g: Run a side effect to initialize a callback when the Composable enters the composition, dipose it when it leaves.
+* **Non suspended effects** 👉 E.g: Run a side effect to initialize a callback when the Composable enters the composition, dispose it when it leaves.
 * **Suspended effects** 👉 E.g: Load data from network to feed some UI state.

 ## Non suspended effects